cashubtc/nuts/XX.md

 The commitment transaction can now be specified more clearly.
 It is a _swap_ which takes the _funding proof_ as input.

-_TODO: Should we make the order of these funding inputs deterministic, or simply let Alice decide the order as the order that she sends the funding proofs to Bob within the first payment?

 As recommended in NUT-03, the outputs are in ascending order of amount.